khuang0312/ChangeCalculator/README.md

     <li>Host an HTTP server and put the HTML, CSS, and JS files in the same directory on it.
         I personally used <a href="https://www.npmjs.com/package/http-server">this server</a>
         to test out my site.
 Then navigate to that file on your server.</li>
-    <li>If you are using a Linux system, I have provided a bash script with
+    <li>If you are using a Linux system, I have provided <code>server.sh</code>.
-        the settings I used to deploy the server and quickly test things.</li>
+        It contains the parameters to deploy the website on the server.</li>
     <li>Run <code>npm i</code> in the installation directory, then <code>npm test</code>!</li>
 </ol>